salim-dawod/Offline-k8s-deployment/README.md

-# Deploy K8s Cluster using Kubeadm on Offline Server
+# Deploy K8s Cluster using Kubeadm on whithout internet connection

+Deployed on Ubuntu 20:04 platform.